What is Dropshipping and How Can You Get Started Today?

 Your first step should be to find suppliers.
 However, they may not always be the easiest to find.
 If you know a specific product that you really want to sell, contact the manufacturer.
 Although they might not do dropshipping, they would probably be glad to let you know which suppliers are buying from them, and then you could reach out to them.

 If you need some inspiration for products to sell, there are services available that offer you lists of suppliers.
 They often do quality control to ensure the services are legit.
 Though some of these supplier directories are free of charge, most of them are not.
 Wholesale Central is one example of a free one.
-Some of the paid ones include SaleHoo (priced at $67 a year), or Worldwide Brands ($299 for a lifetime membership).
+An example of a paid one is SaleHoo (priced at $67 a year).

 Attending trade shows is a great option as well.
 These are great opportunities to touch and feel the products you’re thinking of selling.
 You also get the chance to mingle and network, and perhaps get more insider information on what works and doesn’t work in your niche markets.